UTNkar/documentation/content/development_tools/ansible.md

 After changes to the variables have been made, the `common.yml` playbook can be executed to call the role.

-### Notes
+{{% notice tip %}}

-If you are having problems with ssh and supplying your pass phrase try executing `ssh-add` to save your pass phrase so you don't have to supply it every time.
+If you are having problems with ssh and supplying your passphrase try executing `ssh-add` to save your passphrase so you don't have to supply it every time.

+{{% /notice %}}